Photo Scanning and the 300 vs. 600 DPI Myth

 Consumer Alert: ScanMyPhotos.com Reveals Why May Be Wasting Money Scanning Pictures at Higher Resolutions

 So, when working in Photoshop, for example, the first thing you want to do when looking at File->Image Size is to TURN RESAMPLE IMAGE OFF.
-If you then turn your attention to the rest of the dialog box, you can see it connects Resolution, Height, and Width together, while Pixel Dimensions is separate and uneditable from the Document Size.
-As long as you have Resample Image turned off if you change any one of the values for Width, Height or Resolution you simultaneously change the other two, but the Pixel Dimensions will always remain the same.
+If you turn your attention to the rest of the dialog box, you can see it connects Resolution, Height, and Width, while Pixel Dimensions is separate and uneditable from the Document Size.
+As long as you have the Resample Image turned off, if you change any values for Width, Height, or Resolution, you simultaneously change the other two, but the Pixel Dimensions will always remain the same.

-As the resolution goes up, the width and height go down, and vice versa, because a digital image has no absolute size or resolution.
+The width and height go down as the resolution goes up, and vice versa, because a digital image has no absolute size or resolution.
 All it has is a certain number of pixels in each dimension that will be displayed on a monitor or screen.
 Click on the image below for a detailed look at the relationship between size and DPI and how it doesn’t affect the actual pixels in the image.

 I have found this website very useful, and you can play around with values to see the optimum print size for any digital file.
 Megapixel Calculator